Wolsten/ARTE/readme.md

   },
 ```

-e.g. with the command:
+e.g. run the command:

 ```
 $ npm run build-es5
 ```

-which will create a minimised single ES5 compatible file `ARTE.js` in the `public` folder.
+to create a minimised single ES5 compatible file `ARTE.js` in the `public` folder.
 Then update your html page to replace these lines:

 ```
 <script type="module" charset="utf-8">